-Unless an employer has an all encompassing “no tolerance" policy for harassing or abusive behavior, there is very little protection against bullying bosses and co-workers.
+Unless an employer has an all-encompassing "zero tolerance" policy for harassing or abusive behavior, there is very little protection against bullying bosses and co-workers.
 This barrier to seeking a remedy for behavior that is obviously abusive and unfair is frustrating to employees and attorneys alike.

 The solution is often found in good, creative lawyering.
 An experienced attorney can try to put the employer on notice that these harassing behaviors are counterproductive and pose risks to employee and employer alike, such as increased absenteeism, lower productivity, morale problems, and even legal claims for workers' compensation benefits, unemployment benefits following a constructive discharge, and violation of civil rights.

-The protections are much clearer when an employee is subject to harassment, disparate treatment, or adverse employment action based on characteristics that have been given specific protection by federal or California state civil rights law, (such as race, age, gender, disability, sexual orientation, religion, and so on).A hostile work environment characterized by outrageous conduct or communications that relate to a protected civil right is recognized formally as a hostile work environment under federal and California law.
-Additionally, employees engaged in a “protected activity,” such as reporting labor violations to the California Labor Board or protesting civil rights violations to the employer, are legally protected from retaliation by the employer.
+The protections are much clearer when an employee is subject to harassment, disparate treatment, or adverse employment action based on characteristics that have been given specific protection by federal or state civil rights law (such as race, age, gender, disability, sexual orientation, religion, and so on).A hostile work environment characterized by outrageous conduct or communications that relate to a protected civil right is illegal under federal and state law.
+Title VII of the Civil Rights Act of 1964 specifically prohibits discrimination based on a number of protected categories, including race, national origin, and sex.
+Under that law, harassment is a form of discrimination.

-When faced with a mobbing, harassment or discrimination situation you should quickly seek the guidance of an employment law attorney that represents employees in such disputes; it’s my experience that these situations do get worse over time, so doing nothing is a losing strategy.
+When faced with harassment or discrimination you should quickly seek the guidance of an employment law attorney that represents employees in such disputes.
+Left unaddressed, these situations tend to get worse over time.
+That means doing nothing is a losing strategy.